BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 var mnemonic = '<PUT YOUR WALLET 12-WORD RECOVERY PHRASE HERE>';
 ```

 Done.
 Please notice the `tomotestnet` network will be used to deploy our smart contract.
-We have also added the `tomomainnet` network, in case you want to deploy to TomoChain Mainnet.
+We have also added the `tomomainnet` network, in case you want to deploy to Viction Mainnet.
 However, if you are familiar with [Ganache](https://truffleframework.com/ganache), you could use the `development` network to do the local test as well if you want to. [_Ganache_](https://truffleframework.com/ganache) _is a locally running personal blockchain for Ethereum development you can use to deploy contracts, develop applications, and run tests._

-We have added the migration configuration so **we are now able to deploy to public blockchains like TomoChain** (both testnet and mainnet).
+We have added the migration configuration so **we are now able to deploy to public blockchains like Viction** (both testnet and mainnet).

 > **Warning**: In production, we highly recommend storing the **mnemonic** in another secret file (loaded from environment variables or a secure secret management system), to reduce the risk of the mnemonic becoming known.
 If someone knows your mnemonic, they have all of your addresses and private keys!